pkosiec/botkube-docs/BLOGPOST.md

-> i like the "how it works" part - could we do a "How we built a context-away devops assistent in 2 months" blog-post!?

-Kelly:
-> We could do it from a “we were looking for something to help us with our devops/context switching issues” and the thought processes in designing it rather than the actual internal tech behind it?
-I’m sure we can include some of the internals but it would be more of a “we built this for us and all of our pain points that we know other DevOps engineers have” vs “how to build your own Fuse”.

----

 Generate paragraphs marked with "TODO" for a blog post "Fusing Ideas: Designing Botkube Fuse to Combat Context Switching in DevOps" which talks about how we came up with Fuse.